 "Dog ownership and its associated responsibilities may cause individuals to adhere to a stricter routine," researchers said.
 "Keeping to a consistent sleep schedule may be beneficial to dog owners."

 Sleeping better with a dog around isn't just a women-specific thing.
-A study published last year30486-X/fulltext) by researchers from the Mayo Clinic in Arizona found that people in general (the study involved 40 men and women) sleep better with a dog in the bedroom.
+A study published last year by researchers from the Mayo Clinic in Arizona found that people in general (the study involved 40 men and women) sleep better with a dog in the bedroom.
 The Mayo Clinic's study, however, did find that letting your dog sleep in the bed (as opposed to just another place in your bedroom) could actually disrupt your sleep cycle.
 These mixed results are just proof that further dog/human co-sleeping research is needed, right?